-Madeley Lake Hiking and Camping in Whistler
+Madeley Lake Trail to Hanging Lake Hiking and Camping in Whistler

-Madeley Lake(mis-labelled "Powell Lake" on Google Maps) is a well hidden, though easily drivable lake in the beautiful Callaghan Valley.
-Unlike the terrible gravel road (4x4 recommended) to Callaghan Lake, the relatively smooth gravel road to Madeley Lake is drivable by car (relatively easily and safely).
+Madeley Lake(wrongly named "Powell Lake" on Google Maps) is a well hidden, though easily drivable lake in the beautiful Callaghan Valley.
+Unlike the terrible gravel road (4x4 recommended though recently graded) to Callaghan Lake, the relatively smooth gravel road to Madeley Lake is drivable by car (relatively easily and safely).
 Just a 10 minute drive from the main, paved road to Whistler Olympic Park, Madeley makes a great side-trip on the way to or from the very popular 2010 Olympic attraction.

 Hanging Lake is located just before Rainbow Lake.
 Though ugly in comparison to Rainbow Lake, Hanging Lake has a nice camping area and is dog friendly and swimming friendly.
 Rainbow Lake is the source of Whistler's drinking water and camping, dogs, swimming and fishing are prohibited.
 Though all of these prohibitions are unfortunately, routinely flouted at Rainbow Lake, Hanging Lake is a good alternative.
 The dividing line for dogs allowed and not allowed runs between Rainbow Lake and Hanging Lake and is marked with a huge sign.